Going to the Sun

 Established in 1872 as America’s first national park, Yellowstone is located in Wyoming, Montana and Idaho, and contains natural wonders that must be seen to be believed.
-In addition to Old Faithful, many of the world’s most incredible geysers and hot springs are located within Yellowstone National Park.
+In addition to Old Faithful, many of the world’s most incredible hot springs and geysers are located within Yellowstone National Park.
 Each area of the park has its own unique features.
 The bubbling, boiling surface of Mammoth Hot Springs appears to be covered with white chalk.
 Norris Geyser Basin is the hottest, oldest and most dynamic of Yellowstone’s thermal areas, with few of its features under the boiling point.
-The hottest recorded temperature here was 459F, just a little over 1,000 feet below the surface.
 See the world’s tallest geyser at Steamboat Geyser.

 In the Madison Natural Area, thermal action bubbles up in many colors.
 A one-mile trail takes you through the colorful hot springs and the two large mud pots of the Artist Paint Pots just south of Norris Junction.
-The Old Faithful Area is actually made up of four different geyser basins surrounding the famous geyser, where 60% of the world’s geysers share a small space.
+The Old Faithful Area is where 60% of the world’s geysers share a small space.
 There are nearly 150 of these thermal wonders within one square mile of Old Faithful.

 The Grant Village Area and the Lake Area are both adjacent to Yellowstone Lake, the largest high elevation lake in North America.
 The bottom of Yellowstone Lake has the same terrain as Yellowstone Park, namely geysers, hot springs.
 A hot spot at Mary Bay got high as 252F.
 Formed by erosion rather than glaciation, the Grand Canyon of the Yellowstone River features as an awe-inspiring attraction in Native American lore, pioneer travel accounts, and in early tourist descriptions.
 Three main falls can be viewed from locations along the Canyon such as Lookout Point, Uncle Tom’s Area, Red Rock Point, Artists Point, and Brink of the Lower Trails Falls.